 This mod adds two switches to the front panel, one for each channel, so that when engaged, the side chain will not respond to frequencies lower than 100Hz.
 (We standardly use 100Hz as the -3dB point.
 Other frequencies can be custom ordered.)
 This HP SC Mod can be used with music with heavy bass lines or bass-heavy mixes where you don't want the bass driving the whole action of the compressor.

 The filter is a very gentle 6db per octave 1 pole filter, and will typically be down 1-3db at 100 Hz, and down 4-6db at 50Hz.
 As you decrease the frequency the amount of limiting will decrease also.
 At the extreme LF (<20Hz) there should be very little gain reduction going on.
 The whole intent of the filter is to keep very LF stuff (like a heavy kick drum) from activating the compression/limiting so that the overall level doesn't duck with every drumbeat.
-We can add the High Pass Side Chain option stock boards for an extra $200 NET to older Manley Variable Mu limiters.
-Units which are more than ten years old that have to be hand wired for this mod will cost slightly more in order to install the circuitry, approximately $275.
+We can add the High Pass Side Chain option stock boards for an extra $350 NET (or $200 as a kit) to older Manley Variable Mu limiters.

 THE T-BAR MODIFICATION

 Backstory: The newer Variable Mu units use 5670 tubes instead of the 6386.
 By now the availability of the original USA GE 6386 is poor; we don't have any left at all, and what we do have are not usable due to noise, microphonics, bad side-to-side match, etc.

 So does the 5670 sound different?
 Well, up to about 6db of limiting it's about the same.
 After that point, the 5670 version tends to sound more "squashed" than the original 6386 version.
 Some like it better, some don't - depends on what you're trying to do.